Jan Narveson: Biography

 Narveson was born in Erskine, Minnesota, United States.
-He studied at the University of Chicago where he obtained a BA in political science and in philosophy; he then spent a year at the University of Oxford on a traveling fellowship before earning a PhD at Harvard University in 1961.
+He completed a BA (political science and philosophy) at the University of Chicago; spent a year at the University of Oxford on a traveling fellowship, and completed a PhD (1961) at Harvard University.
 His libertarian views have evolved from dissatisfaction with utilitarianism.

 A prolific author, Narveson has written hundreds of essays, reviews and articles for publication.
 A critic of Marxism, he is also known at the University of Waterloo for taking part in many on-campus debates.
 In 2002 he published Respecting Persons in Theory and Practice (2002), a collection of his most influential essays spanning the length of his career.
 His most recent work is You and the State: A Short Introduction to Political Philosophy.
 Narveson is a long-time member of the Ontario Libertarian Party, and is currently a member of its Ethics Committee.

 Apart from his libertarian work, he is the founder/president of the Kitchener-Waterloo Chamber Music Society, a long-running venue for classical chamber music.

 In 2003, Narveson was made an Officer of the Order of Canada by past Governor-General of Canada, Adrienne Clarkson.

 Narveson was the founding Chairman and President of the Institute for Liberal Studies, and since 2016 has been Chairman Emeritus.